 Electricity and Gas Market Manipulation Cases.
-A large number of lawsuits have been filed against numerous market participants and remain pending in federal court in California, Nevada and Kansas and in state court in California and Nevada in connection with the operation of the electricity and natural gas markets in California and certain other western states in 2000-2001, a time of power shortages and significant increases in prices.
+A large number of lawsuits have been filed against numerous market participants and remain pending in federal court in California, Colorado and Nevada and in state court in California and Nevada in connection with the operation of the electricity and natural gas markets in California and certain other western states in 2000-2001, a time of power shortages and significant increases in prices.
 These lawsuits, many of which have been filed as class actions, are based on a number of legal theories, including violation of state and federal antitrust laws, laws against unfair and unlawful business practices, the federal Racketeer Influenced Corrupt Organization Act, false claims statutes and similar theories and breaches of contracts to supply power to governmental entities.
 Plaintiffs in these lawsuits, which include state officials and governmental entities as well as private litigants, are seeking a variety of forms of relief, including recovery of compensatory damages (in some cases in excess of \$1 billion), a trebling of compensatory damages and punitive damages, injunctive relief, restitution, interest due, disgorgement, civil penalties and fines, costs of suit, attorneys' fees and divestiture of assets.
 The Company's former subsidiary, RRI, was a participant in the California markets, owning generating plants in the state and participating in both electricity and natural gas trading in that state and in western power markets generally.

-The Company or its predecessor, Reliant Energy, has been named in approximately 30 of these lawsuits, which were instituted between 2001 and 2005 and are pending in California state court in San Diego County, in Nevada state court in Clark County and in federal district courts in San Francisco, San Diego, Los Angeles, Fresno, Sacramento, San Jose, Kansas and Nevada and before the Ninth Circuit Court of Appeals.
+The Company and/or Reliant Energy have been named in approximately 30 of these lawsuits, which were instituted between 2001 and 2006 and are pending in California state court in San Diego County, in Nevada state court in Clark County, in federal district court in Colorado, Nevada and the Northern District of California and before the Ninth Circuit Court of Appeals.
 However, the Company, CenterPoint Houston and Reliant Energy were not participants in the electricity or natural gas markets in California.
 The Company and Reliant Energy have been dismissed from certain of the lawsuits, either voluntarily by the plaintiffs or by order of the court, and the Company believes it is not a proper defendant in the remaining cases and will continue to seek dismissal from such remaining cases.